ehildenb/homod/homod.md

 defining the `__` operator in this way, we are able to rely on Maude's sort checker to rule out ill-formed simply-typed functional terms.
-We also define the `_$_` operator in this module, which is based off Haskell's function of the same name, and is used in order to avoid parentheses.
+We also define the `_$_` operator in this module, which is based off Haskell's function of the same name, and is used as a low-precedence function application operator.

 The other modules are specified mostly for the user's convenience.
 The `FUNCTION-ID` module gives the identity function on `X`.
 The `FUNCTION-COMP`